 Plus, the power transfer of the Infinite R1 is awesome and matchless.
 Though the shoe is stiff, it’s not overly done and provides enough support during the ride.
 The full carbon outsole increases the durability of the shoe.

 Besides, it’s packed with dynamic arch support technology which provides the required amount of support to your foot during the high-intensity ride.
-Though the shoe is narrow in a nice way which keeps your metatarsals from splaying out too much.
+The shoe is narrow in a nice way which keeps your metatarsals from splaying out too much.

 Moreover, the heel cup of the Fizik Infinite R1 is nicely catered which allows your hill to rest comfortably while keeping the back foot aligned properly with the shoe.